mvolkmann/blog/src/web-components.md

 "template element" %} provides a way to define an HTML fragment that can be cloned and inserted multiple times into a DOM tree.

+`template` elements have their CSS `display` property set to `none` so their content is not rendered.

 Templates can contain slots that are used to insert content.
 Each template can contain one unnamed slot and any number of named slots.
+This is primarily useful when `template` elements are cloned by web components.

 The following code demonstrates using the `template` element inside a web component.